jorgebucaran/hyperapp/docs/architecture/dispatch.md

 ## Other Considerations

+- [`app()`](../api/app.md) returns the dispatch function to allow [dispatching externally](../api/app.md#instrumentation).

-If you're feeling truly adventurous and/or know what you're doing you can choose to have your dispatch initializer return a completely custom dispatch from the ground up.
+- If you're feeling truly adventurous and/or know what you're doing you can choose to have your dispatch initializer return a completely custom dispatch from the ground up.
 For what purpose?
 You tell me!